ENERGY - CARBOHYDRATE - SUGARS - FAT - SATURATED FAT - FIBRE - PROTEIN - SALT

 This fibre can be digested and may help to reduce the amount of cholesterol in the blood.
 Good sources of soluble fibre include fruit, oats, and pulses such as beans and lentils.

 Your body needs protein to grow (if you’re still growing), and to repair itself.
 Protein-rich foods are meat, fish, milk and dairy foods, eggs, beans, lentils, and nuts.
+Our hair, skin and nails are all made from protein!

-Be wary when eating high salt value foods, as eating too much salt can raise your blood pressure.
+Be wary when eating high salt foods, as eating too much salt can raise your blood pressure.
 People with high blood pressure are three times more likely to develop heart disease or have a stroke than people with normal blood pressure.
-Since three-quarters of the salt we eat comes from processed food – such as some breakfast cereals, soups, sauces, bread, biscuits and ready meals – it’s a good idea to check food labels so you can compare products and choose those with less salt in them.
+Since three-quarters of the salt we eat comes from processed food – such as some breakfast cereals, soups, sauces, bread, biscuits and ready meals – it is a good idea to check food labels so you can compare products and choose those with less salt in them.